Danny Wallace (humorist): Charlotte Street

 Wallace's debut novel, Charlotte Street, was released on 10 May 2012 under Ebury Publishing.
 It follows journalist Jason Priestley's search to find a woman who has dropped a disposable camera.

 Who Is Tom Ditto?

 Who Is Tom Ditto?, was released on 24 April 2014.
 It is a comic novel about a radio newsreader's search for his missing girlfriend.

 F You Very Much: Understanding the Culture of Rudeness—and What We Can Do About It

 Also published under the title "F*** You Very Much: The surprising truth about why people are so rude".
-Non-fiction about rudeness.

 Hamish and the PDF series

 Written by Wallace, this children's book series follows the adventures of ten-year-old Hamish Ellerby as he faces off against terrifying monsters, with the help of his best friend Alice and the other members of the PDF (Pause Defence Force).
 Every book is illustrated by Jamie Littler.